 The execution of a subprogram body is invoked by a subprogram call.
 For this execution, after establishing the association between the formal and actual parameters, the sequence of statements of the body is executed if the subprogram is not a foreign subprogram; otherwise, an implementation-defined action occurs.
-Upon completion of the body or implementation-dependent action, return is made to the caller (and any necessary copying back of formal to actual parameters occurs).
+Upon completion of the body or implementation-dependent action, if exclusive access to an object of a protected type was granted during elaboration of the declaration of the subprogram (see 12.5), the exclusive access is rescinded.
+Then, return is made to the caller (and any necessary copying back of formal to actual parameters occurs).